-Central airway obstruction (CAO) may present in a wide variety of ways, and patients are frequently misdiagnosed with asthma or COPD.
+Central airway obstruction (CAO) may present in a wide variety of ways, and patients are frequently misdiagnosed with asthma or chronic obstructive pulmonary disease.
 A high degree of suspicion is necessary to ascertain the diagnosis.

 The approach to the patient should be expeditious but with particular attention to securing the airway.
 Once this has been accomplished, a variety of airway interventions including bronchoscopy, mechanical debulking, balloon bronchoplasty, and stent placement can be employed.

-Imaging of the chest with plain x-rays and CT, as well as flow-volume loops are useful ancillary tests.
+Imaging of the chest with plain x-rays and computed tomography, as well as flow-volume loops are useful ancillary tests.

 A multidisciplinary approach to management, with the involvement of a pulmonologist, otolaryngologist, thoracic surgeon, thoracic radiologist, and interventional bronchoscopist, is the key to short- and long-term success.